Insurance Coverage and Insurance Defense

 Milan G. Marinkovich & Associates, PLLC is conveniently located in The Woodlands, Texas and has extensive trial experience presenting cases to juries.

-The firm is not geographically limited to any Texas county and has handled cases for individuals, insurers, and businesses in 35 venues including:
+The firm is not geographically limited to any Texas county and has handled cases for individuals, insurers, and businesses in 36 different Texas counties including:

-READ ABOUT our latest jury trial verdict in Harris County, Texas on FEBRUARY 20, 2019, where Milan obtained $300,000.00 against the defendant in a sexual assault case involving a 7-year old child.
+Milan obtained a $300,000.00 verdict against the defendant in a sexual assault case involving a 7-year old child.

 The firm's experienced attorneys, are aggressive advocates who work to maximize their clients' results while minimizing their legal expenses.
 Don't be afraid to ask an attorney about their trial experience (specifically if their experience includes cases with facts similar to your case) and what results were obtained.
 Consistent trial results are an important metric.